TheGuima1/PrevisionMarket/replit.md

 # Palpites.AI - Plataforma de Prediction Markets com BRL3

 ## Overview
 Palpites.AI is a prediction market platform, inspired by Polymarket, designed for the Brazilian market.
 Users deposit via PIX, receive BRL3 tokens on-chain, and use them to trade on future events.
 The project aims to provide a robust, user-friendly, and localized platform for prediction markets, with ambitions for real-time features, advanced trading tools, and decentralized integration in future phases.
-The MVP is complete, featuring decimal odds, full PT-BR localization, and a production-ready deployment.
+The MVP is complete, featuring AMM-based pricing (CPMM with 2% spread), decimal odds, trade preview system, full PT-BR localization, and a production-ready deployment.

+## Recent Changes (November 2025)
+- **Trade Preview System**: Implemented `/api/orders/preview` endpoint for accurate share estimation before placing bets.
+Frontend shows real-time preview with debounce (500ms) and AbortController to prevent race conditions.
+- **Loading States**: Added skeleton loader during preview fetch and spinner on "Palpitar" button.
+Fixed critical bug where loading state would hang when input was cleared.
+- **PT-BR Error Messages**: Complete translation of all backend error messages to Portuguese via centralized `errorMessages` object (23 constants).
+- **Toast Testability**: Added `data-testid` attributes to Toast component for automated testing detection.

 ## User Preferences
 - **Communication Style**: I prefer clear and concise language.
 Avoid overly technical jargon unless necessary, and provide explanations when complex concepts are introduced.